 - The same heated discussions happen over and over again and people get irritated

 - Managers are constantly fighting fires and it doesn’t really help

 Destructive conflicts that seem unsolvable

-Escalated situations turn into painful conflicts.
+Escalated situations often turn into painful conflicts.
 The situation is stuck and people make each other’s lives miserable.

-May you recognize this:
+Maybe you recognize this:

 - The conflict spreads out like a fire and people get sucked in the negative conflict spiral